Enable Stock Conversion

 Link to section

-Enable selling a product in multiple units
+Enable selling an item in multiple unit types

 Link to section

-You can use the the Catalog API to create items with item variations in different units of measurement.
+Use the Catalog API to create items with item variations in different units of measurement.

 The category of the item, as referenced by {"category_id": "JXVXTYYDLZRPXMQ7SMNJXVVG"}, refers to wine for sale at the seller locations.